If you’re planning a holiday in Northern Italy or are simply curious about these places, this is for you!

 Bozen’s favorable location provides easy access to the region’s wonders, ensuring an active and fulfilling experience.

-It is in Veneto and is an everlasting beauty.
+It is located in Veneto and is a timeless beauty.
 No trip to Veneto would be complete without immersing yourself in the timeless beauty of Venice.

 Known as the “Floating City,” Venice is a masterpiece of art, architecture, and romance.
 Its iconic canals, intricate bridges, and magnificent palaces will transport you to a world of enchantment.
 Explore St. Mark’s Square, marvel at the grandeur of the Doge’s Palace, and take a gondola ride through the labyrinthine waterways.